tqa3001/CP-Library/README.md

 # CP-Library

-A C++ code library for Competitive Programming contests containing standard algorithms and solutions to problems of various difficulties.
+A C++ library for Competitive Programming (CP) contests.
+Contains useful algorithms, data structures, and solutions to some problems.